-Future plans-This unit will help you describe your dreams and ambitions.
+Future plans- This unit will help you describe your dreams and ambitions.
 You will identify patterns in the future tense.

 Growing up - The aim is to learn about professions in order to talk about future jobs, using the future tense of the verb להיות.
 You will also use כש when expressing what you will do in the future.
-Other grammar points will include using לכן and
+Other grammar points will include using ילכן and לכן

-$\frac{\text{Dreams of famous children} - \text{You will understand authentic texts and you will develop your reading strategies.
-You will also learn how to redraft your writing.}$
+Dreams of famous children You will understand authentic texts and you will develop your reading strategies.
+You will also learn how to redraft your writing.

 Future wishes - You will discuss what you will have in the future whilst developing listening strategies.
-You will learn the future tense of יש לי and אין לי
+You will learn the future tense of יש לי

-Israeli technology - Developing your reading strategies will be achieved through reading and understanding authentic texts.
+Israeli technology - Developing your reading strategies will be achieved through reading and understanding authentic texts

-THE DRUZE COMMUNITY

-The Druze community - The main aim will be to develop your reading strategies and to give a personal response to a text.
+Elai AsheTHE DRUZE COMMUNITY The Bruze community - The main aim will be to develop your reading strategies and to give a personal response to a text.
 You will also learn how to use indirect speech.